JetBrains/teamcity-documentation/topics/multinode-setup.md

 #### Processing Data Produced by Builds on Secondary Node

 It is possible to use one or more secondary nodes to process traffic from the TeamCity agents.
-This allows moving the related load to a separate machine from the main TeamCity server which will improve the TeamCity performance when handling hundreds of concurrent and actively logging builds.
+This allows moving the related load to a separate machine from the main TeamCity node which will improve the TeamCity performance when handling hundreds of concurrent and actively logging builds.

-In general, you do not need a separate node for running builds unless you have more than 400 agents connected to a single server.
+In general, you do not need a separate node for running builds unless you have more than 400 agents connected to a single node.
 Using a secondary node allows you to significantly increase the number of agents which the setup can handle.

 Once you assign a secondary node to the _Processing data produced by builds_ responsibility for the first time, all\* newly started builds will be routed to this node.
-The existing running builds will continue being executed on the main server.
-When you disable the responsibility, only the newly started builds will be switched to the main server.
+The existing running builds will continue being executed on the main node.
+When you disable the responsibility, only the newly started builds will be switched to the main node.
 The builds that were already running on the secondary node will continue running there.
 If you assign more than one secondary nodes to this responsibility, builds will be distributed equally between these nodes.

 \* You can control how many builds can be run by each node.